Myoldmopar/cv/career.md

 permalink: /career/
 ---

+## Lead Systems Modeling Engineer
+- Trane Technologies
+- September 2025 - Present
+- I am contributing to the new Trane Trace engine, which is based on the upstream EnergyPlus engine.
+Although I just recently started (as of this writing), I have been able to wield by experience and expertise to support:
+  - CI and testing framework improvements
+  - Modeling enhancements such as integrating models, bug fixes, and refactors
+  - Implementing software testing strategies
+- Through this work, I have brought my .Net knowledge back up to speed while contributing to C# projects.

 ## Research Engineer
 - National Renewable Energy Laboratory
-- May 2013-Present
+- May 2013 - September 2025
-- I'm having a great time leading development efforts on the building simulation tool EnergyPlus for the National Renewable Energy Laboratory.
-Since taking over technical development, I have overseen:
+- I led development efforts on the building simulation tool EnergyPlus for the National Renewable Energy Laboratory.
+I oversaw:
   - the conversion of the codebase from Fortran to C++ ([DOE Report](https://www.energy.gov/eere/buildings/articles/energyplus-overcomes-computer-language-barrier), [Initial C++ Commit on GitHub](https://github.com/NREL/EnergyPlus/commit/e635eded3dfbbc1c7b5e5d2b78022ce13b855931)),
   - the open sourcing onto GitHub ([License](https://github.com/NREL/EnergyPlus/blob/develop/LICENSE.txt)),
   - the effort to make EnergyPlus a thread-safe library ([One such example PR](https://github.com/NREL/EnergyPlus/pull/8659)),